Translations

 Friends

 Hey, “Roy,” when are you coming to this area?
 You still owe me a hike on My Mountain with me!
-I wish that Mrs. Appalachian Irishman and I could drive to meet you half way.
-That approximately four or six-hour drive would be too much.
-A drive of more than about two hours or so is enough for my “bionic” body – at this ongoing stage of my recovery.
+I wish that Mrs. Appalachian Irishman and I could drive to meet you halfway.
+That approximately four-or-six-hour drive would be too much.
+A drive of more than about two hours or so is enough for my “bionic” body at this ongoing stage of my recovery.

 Conclusion